manishshrestha/sdc-ri/javadoc_conventions.md

 ## Aim for short single line sentences

 Wherever possible, make Javadoc sentences fit on a single line.
-Allow flexibility in the line length, favouring 120 characters to make this work.
+Allow flexibility in the line length, favoring 120 characters to make this work.

 In most cases, each new sentence **should** start on a new line.
 This aids readability as source code, and simplifies refactoring re-writes of complex Javadoc.